-New and emerging studies show that subglacial environments harbor unique microbial ecosystems and that these microbial communities are metabolically active and thus play a critical role in subglacial weathering (Marteinsson et al., 2013; Christner et al., 2014; Michaud et al., 2016; Davis et al., 2023).
-Recent studies have illustrated the potential for subglacial water, and relict carbon from microfossil-bearing sediments, to supply critical carbon and nutrients to sub-ice-shelf waters (Vick-Majors et al., 2020, Hawkings et al., 2020; Venturelli et al, 2023), however, the extent to which microbial activity alters the chemistry of subglacial efflux and the effects of that efflux on global processes remain outstanding questions.
+New and emerging studies show that subglacial environments harbor unique microbial ecosystems and that the biogeochemical activities of the microbial communities play a critical role in subglacial weathering and production/consumption of greenhouse gases (Marteinsson et al., 2013; Christner et al., 2014; Michaud et al., 2016; Davis et al., 2023).
+Recent studies have illustrated the potential for subglacial water, and relict carbon from microfossil-bearing sediments, to supply critical carbon and nutrients to sub-iceshelf waters (Vick-Majors et al., 2020, Hawkings et al., 2020; Venturelli et al, 2023), however, the extent to which microbial activity alters the chemistry of subglacial efflux and the effects of that efflux on global processes remain outstanding questions.
 There is considerable scientific and public interest in subglacial environments, particularly in relation to the discoveries of subglacial lakes beneath the Antarctic Ice Sheet and the unique life forms they may harbor.
 Microorganisms that exist under permanently dark and cold subglacial conditions have broadened our understanding of the phylogenetic and metabolic diversity of life on Earth (Achberger et al, 2016; Mikucki et al.2016; Davis et al, 2023); this has opened the door for research on available nutrients and carbon paleoclimatic research, and may help inform our search for extraterrestrial life.
+Genomes of microbes trapped under deep ice can provide indications regarding their period of separation from "contemporary" microbes.
+Hence, genomic data that establish timeframes of isolation for populations can contribute to understanding events of the past, for example the timing of the last WAIS collapse.

-integrate geological drilling technologies with those of ice drilling, including clean access.
+Technological developments are required to integrate geological drilling technologies with those of ice drilling, including clean access.
 The U.S. Antarctic Program complies with the Antarctic Treaty and other treaties to uphold protection of the environment, including activities that involve drilling through the ice (NRC 2007).
 Challenges with this drilling approach include keeping access holes open for long periods and operating under conditions of differential ice flow movement.
-Given the nature pristine of Antarctic subglacial environments in particular, the Scientific Committee on Antarctic Research (SCAR) has developed a Code of Conduct for access in order to "recognize the value of these environments and the need to exercise wise environmental stewardship."
-The US Ice Drilling Community could take a lead in advancing international management of the Antarctic subglacial environment by establishing a testing facility to certify or rate the 'cleanness' of clean access HWD systems, to advise SCAR and standardize drilling and coring systems in a quantifiable and verifiable approach.
-A facility like the Ice Coring & Education (ICE) Silo, under conceptual development in Nebraska, could construct custom columns of ice in a clean system within which clean systems could be evaluated and certified.
+Given the pristine nature of Antarctic subglacial environments in particular, the Scientific Committee on Antarctic Research (SCAR) has developed a Code of Conduct for access in order to "recognize the value of these environments and the need to exercise wise environmental stewardship."
+The US scientific community has taken a lead in advancing international management of the Antarctic subglacial environment by establishing and documenting methods for achieving microbially clean access hot water drilling systems (Priscu et al, 2013: Michaud et al, 2020), for use in standardizing drilling and coring systems in a quantifiable and verifiable approach.
+In the future, a facility like the Ice Coring & Education (ICE) Silo, under conceptual development in Nebraska, could construct custom columns of ice in a clean system for potential use in testing future development of novel drilling systems.